matthew-valenti/jompx-org/docs/setup.md

 Explain ID type and use across all keys/primary keys.
 Caution: does ID work for custom mutations inputs?
 Look at the Shopify docs.
 They do a good job!
-TODO: Nx interactive commands not working: https://github.com/nrwl/nx/issues/8269
+TODO: Nx interactive commands not working: https://github.com/nrwl/nx/issues/8269 Grid of databases supported.
+Grid of operations per datasource supported.
+There is some repitino when defining the schema.
+But this can be a good thing.
+We can throw away the API and Jomppx and still be left with a fully functional database.
+What would happen if Jompx generated the schema?
+Instead AppSync Jompx sits on top of datasources.

 https://typegraphql.com/ is annotated typescript GraphQL and is very popular.
 Why don't I like this?
 What am I missing.
 It's confusing to mix all this together.
 There is also doubling up.
 I want to write a method and then operationalize it.